Internships at HCWC

 We are looking for exceptional students with a desire to work with survivors of domestic violence, assault and abuse.

 Because of our sensitivity to client safety and confidentiality, an internship with HCWC begins with an application and interview with the Volunteer Coordinator, one or more criminal background checks, an interview with the site supervisor, and two references.
-Check the dates of the Advocate Training 2014 Schedule to make sure you can attend training the semester you begin your internship.
+Check the dates of the Advocate Training 2014 to make sure you can attend training the semester you begin your internship.

 Fill out a General Internship Application if you are interested in the following internships:

 - Primary Prevention interns work with youth using a public health model to address the root causes of sexual violence in our society in order to prevent violence from occurring.
-This internship is suited to those studying Sociology, Anthropology, Women’s Studies and Public Health.
+This internship is suited to those studying Applied Sociology, Anthropology, Women’s Studies and Public Health.

 - Roxanne’s House accepts undergraduate interns each semester to support child abuse victims and their families.
 Majors in Family and Child Development, Criminal Justice, Psychology and Sociology lend themselves well to this internship.